 to engage our community by reporting the untold stories related to the El Paso-Juárez region.

 Newspaper Tree has its roots in the emergence of new media and community journalism in the United States.
-It was founded in El Paso, Texas in August 2003 as a digital-only journalism project emphasizing community voices and critical thinking in the El Paso-Juárez borderlands.
+It was founded by Emanuel Anthony Martinez in El Paso, Texas in August 2003 as a digital-only journalism project emphasizing community voices and critical thinking in the El Paso-Juárez borderlands.

 From 2003 to 2004, Newspaper Tree played an early, critical role in promoting transparency and accountability in government in our community.
+Newspaper Tree was the first media organization to cover systemic public corruption from that period in El Paso.
 Newspaper Tree also developed an early reputation for thoughtful and provocative coverage of US-México border issues, including immigration, the arts, international trade, poverty, and border environmental issues.

-From 2004 to 2009, Newspaper Tree operated as a for-profit business while continuing its tradition of investigative and community journalism.
+From 2004 to 2009, Newspaper Tree operated under Vanessa Johnson and then the El Paso Media Group as a for-profit business while continuing its tradition of investigative and community journalism.
 However, by late 2009, the for-profit business model proved to be unsustainable and the project shut down.

 Notably, during this same period, the emergence of nonprofit public interest journalism began to provide an alternative for organizations seeking to provide investigative and community news.
 These nonprofit media organizations, to name a few, include the Voice of San Diego (2005), MinnPost (2007), ProPublica (2008), the Texas Tribune (2009) and SF Public Press (2009).